 Hope this was a useful read for you.
 The opinion mentioned here is my personal opinion.
 Even if you do not agree with my thoughts, you are welcome to browse the full collection here.

 Like our work?
 Let’s get in touch by clicking here or you can opt to give us a call at +91 855 885 8017, +91 988 808 5575, OR you can email us at email@example.com.
-Shutterink is rated among Top 10 wedding photographers in the world by Fearlessphotographers and top 25 wedding photographers in the world at ISPWP and ‘Best of the Best of 2018‘ by Junebug weddings.
+Shutterink is rated among Top 10 wedding photographers in the world 2018-19 by Fearlessphotographers, Top 5 wedding photographers in Asia for 2020 by Fearlessphotographers, top 35 wedding photographers in the world 2018-2019 at ISPWP and ‘Best of the Best of 2018‘ by Junebug weddings.